rcrowther/apertium-dictionary-generator/README.rst

     {.weird .bizarre .strange} .bizarre

-Note there is no need for the period/full stop mark if a list is supplied.
+Note there is no need for an opening period/full-stop if a list is supplied.

 In mono-dictionaries, lists will be expanded into individual entries.
 In bilingual dictionaries, entries will be marked with the appropriate `slr`/`srl`